eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

     Possible scenarios of TCP communication over WAN with Discovery Server

-Despite discovery *server* belongs or not to a *client* LAN, it is necessary to configure one port forwarding rule for the discovery *server*, and another port per every pair of *clients* communicating over the WAN, in either one of the sides.
+Regardless of whether the discovery *server* belongs, or not, to one of the *clients'* LANs, it is necessary to configure one port forwarding rule for the discovery *server*, and another rule per every pair of *clients* communicating over the WAN, on either one of the sides.

 If possible, deploy the different elements of the tutorial in different docker containers over WAN, following one of the possibilities displayed in the image above.
-For port forwarding configuration, see the `Configure transversal NAT on the network router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/use_cases/wan_tcp.html#configure-transversal-nat-on-the-network-router>`_ section from *WAN communication over TCP* Fast DDS Router tutorial for further information.
+In order to address the port forwarding configuration, see the `Configure transversal NAT on the network router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/use_cases/wan_tcp.html#configure-transversal-nat-on-the-network-router>`_ section from *WAN communication over TCP* Fast DDS Router tutorial for further information.

 .. tabs::